 Leader Russo brings a practical approach and evidence-based solutions to the critical issues facing Ohio, introducing several pieces of important legislation that address healthcare access, the protection of public health and safety, and the financial security of family caregivers and aging adults.
 During her time in the Ohio General Assembly, Leader Russo has worked to adequately fund Ohio's public schools, support economic strategies that sustain working families and vibrant communities, and prioritize innovative solutions in healthcare that increase access and make it affordable for all Ohioans.
 She has received several state and national awards for her work on mental health, early childhood, aging, and disability issues.

 Prior to joining the legislature, Leader Russo spent more than two decades advising government leaders and policymakers on issues related to the healthcare financing and care delivery needs of seniors, vulnerable populations, Veterans, and military families.
 Leader Russo is also a passionate advocate for women and families and is involved in many local civic and service organizations in her community.

 Minority Leader Russo holds a doctoral degree in health policy from The George Washington University and a master's degree in public health epidemiology from the University of Alabama at Birmingham.
-She lives in Upper Arlington with her husband and their three young children.
+She lives in Upper Arlington with her husband and their three children.